Dan Dimopoulos of CBC/Radio-Canada gives an overview of CBC’s production archive facilities to attendees of the 2026 IPTC Spring Meeting.

 Indicator’s March 2026 study shows significant gaps in Generative AI disclosure on many social media platforms.

-For example, some images from Meta AI were recognised as AI-generated by Instagram, but they were not recognised by LinkedIn, TikTok, Pinterest or YouTube.
+For example, some images from Meta AI were recognised as AI-generated by Instagram, but they were not recognised by LinkedIn, TikTok or YouTube.
 Meta AI uses IPTC’s Digital Source Type property in the media file’s XMP header (the typical way to use IPTC Photo Metadata) to signal AI-generated content, so this means that the IPTC DigitalSourceType property is not being examined by these platforms.

 OpenAI and Google Gemini both use C2PA metadata to assert digital source type (also using IPTC’s Digital Source Type vocabulary, but this time embedded in a C2PA manifest).
 However Pinterest, for example, only picked up OpenAI’s version of the C2PA metadata, but not Google’s.
 Pinterest did surface Meta AI’s content via the IPTC Digital Source Type tag, and was equal-best overall, tying with LinkedIn who recognised all content from Google and OpenAI but not from Meta.